Key Events Webhook

 The Unloc app

-In order to report a Key Event, the User’s Unloc app must have Internet access.
-Key Events that are fired while the Unloc app is offline, will be reported whenever the Unloc app obtains Internet access again.
+In order to report a Access Event, the User’s Unloc app must have Internet access.
+Access Events that are fired while the Unloc app is offline, will be reported whenever the Unloc app obtains Internet access again.

 Keys

-Only Keys created by an Integrator will trigger Key Event webhook requests.
-Other types, like Keys shared through the Unloc app are excluded from sending Key Event webhook requests.
+Only Keys created by an Integrator will trigger Access Event webhook requests.
+Other types, like Keys shared through the Unloc app are excluded from sending Access Event webhook requests.

 The webhook URL